 - Multi-Intelligence data fusion/integration

 - Maritime test and evaluation

-Intelligence Carry-On Program (ICOP): Variant of DCGS-N for unit-level ships (CRUDES), and expeditionary forces operating ashore, it provides ISR and targeting support for unit-level and expeditionary forces supporting situational awareness and mission execution.
+Intelligence Carry-On Program (ICOP): A variant of DCGS-N for unit-level ships, and expeditionary forces operating ashore, it provides ISR and targeting support for unit-level and expeditionary forces supporting situational awareness and mission execution.

-Ships Signal Exploitation Equipment Increment F (SSEE INC F): A SIGINT sensing, information operations and transmitter locating system for DDG 51, LHD, CVN, LHA, and LPD classes of ships as well as FMS variants; SSEE INC F responds to emerging threats and promotes flexibility in the tasking of system assets.
+Ships Signal Exploitation Equipment Increment F (SSEE INC F): A signals intelligence sensing, information operations and transmitter locating system for DDG 51, LHD, CVN, LHA, and LPD classes of ships as well as foreign military sales variants.
+SSEE Increment F responds to emerging threats and promotes flexibility in the tasking of system assets.